 Wicked Halloween was held this past Thursday at UMass Lowell’s Tsongas Arena, and it was not just a concert; it was a plethora of artistic abilities and an all-encompassing experience for any EDM enthusiast.
-From the moment the ticket was scanned, fans knew they were in for the night of a lifetime.
+From the moment a ticket was scanned, fans knew they were in for the night of a lifetime.
 Walking down the steps into the arena, fans were greeted with the view of acrobats suspended from the ceiling and a variety of dancers on stage.
 Three of the most talented acts headlined the stellar show: Audien, Benny Benassi, and Above and Beyond.

 About halfway through his set, two acrobatic dancers walked onto the stage and performed various stunts.
 Audien made sure to play his increasingly popular remix of Bastille’s “Pompeii” and sampled Armin van Buuren’s “This Is What It Feels Like” in his next song.
-As he engaged and played off the energy of the crowd, the screen behind him flashed with images and phrases, including his name, the title of the event, a scene from Donkey Kong and other moments from popular video games.
+As he engaged and played off the energy of the crowd, the screen behind him flashed with images and phrases, including his name, the title of the event, a scene from Donkey Kong, and other moments from popular video games.
 The lights flashed throughout the show and when the bass dropped, they would flash intensely through the crowd.
 He continued to interact with the crowd by waving, jumping, and cheering.
-By the end of his set, he had the entire arena dancing and waving along to his popular song, “Leaving You”.
+By the end of his set, he had the entire arena dancing and waving along to his popular song, “Leaving You.”
 As he walked off the stage, the crowd chanted his name and prepared for the rest of their amazing evening.

-They played a combination of old and new favorites, including “Sticky Fingers” and “Alchemy”.
+They played a combination of old and new favorites, including “Sticky Fingers” and “Alchemy.”
 Above and Beyond also brought a mummy onto the stage and put him in an inflatable ball to crowd surf.
 The screen notified the crowd that the mummy was actually Steve Aoki.
 However, this was never proven, as he did not take off his mask.
-As the duo played songs from each of their albums, the name of the album would flash behind them on the screen, notifying the crowd of the upcoming music choices.
+As the duo played songs from each of their albums, the name of the album would flash behind them on the screen, notifying the crowd of the upcoming music.
 For Anjunabeats, they flashed the name on the screen while showing a shot of the whole crowd in black and white.
 Throughout the performance, they had the whole crowd jumping and making a triangle with their hands.

 This was a night concert goers won’t soon forget, as fans had the time of their lives and an incredible beginning to their Halloweekend.